dotnet/docs/docs/standard/analyzers/framework-analyzer.md

 ---
-title: The .NET Security Analyzers - .NET
+title: The .NET Framework Analyzers - .NET
-description: Learn how to use the .NET Security Analyzers in the .NET Framework Analyzers package to find and address security risks
+description: Learn how to use the .NET Framework Analyzers in the .NET Framework Analyzers package to find and address security risks
 author: billwagner
 ms.author: wiwagn
 ms.date: 01/25/2018